marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Possible to launch dependency-check ( https://www.owasp.org/index.php/OWASP_Dependency_Check )
 how it was explained with course series.

-as result - possible to see that some of dependencies with known vulnerabilities. for example, outdated builds/dependencies: logback-core-1.1.7.jar ; tomat-embed-core-8.5.6.jar ; groovy-2.4.7.jar ; spring-boot-1.4.2
+as a result - possible to see that some of dependencies with known vulnerabilities. for example, outdated builds/dependencies: logback-core-1.1.7.jar ; tomat-embed-core-8.5.6.jar ; groovy-2.4.7.jar ; spring-boot-1.4.2
 and some more components; some of them are about one CVE.